 Authentic wine sort of Šolta

-The thickness and distinct tannin in the wine gave Dobričić a label of food, even cure for the residents of Šolta Island.
+The thickness and distinct tannin in the wine gave Dobričić a label of food, and even cure for the residents of Šolta Island.